harry-herskowitz/tapedrop-blog/_posts/2022-10-28-nancy-whitaker-qa.md

 SM: What was your favorite lyric?

-KM: The first line, ‘we’ve sold our days goodbye in hallowed little pictures where faces hide.’
+KM: The first line, ‘we’ve sold our days goodbye in hallowed little pictures where a face can hide.’
 The album title is a reference to the song.
 It's saying, you're not actually seeing anybody.
 You just see what they’re presenting you.

 SM: That kinda makes me wonder about why you chose the name.
 I mean, as a twenty-something guy, why did you choose an old woman's name for the project?